browserengineering/book/book/chrome.md

 [^ffx]: Back in the day, browser tabs were the feature that would
     convince friends and relatives to switch from IE 6 to Firefox.

-Fundamentally, tabbed browsing means distinguishing between the browser itself and tabs that show individual web pages.
+Fundamentally, implementing tabbed browsing requires us to distinguish between the browser itself and tabs that show individual web pages.
 The canvas the browser draws to, for example, is shared by all web pages, but the layout tree and display list are specific to one page.
 We need to tease these two types of things apart.

 Here's the plan: the `Browser` class will store the window and canvas,